kuzudb/kuzu-docs/blog/2024-02-23-transforming-your-data-2/index.md

 <img src={QueryDisputedVicinity}/>
 </div>

-It can be seen that certain clients interacted with multiple merchants, some of which share common paths with with one another.
-In other cases, a disputed transaction subgraph has no common paths with the larger graph, resulting in a disjoint cluster.
-Fraud is less likely in the latter case, because a fraudster would likely interact with multiple clients who have merchants that they interacted with in common.
+It can be seen that certain clients interacted with multiple merchants, some of which form a cluster.
+In other cases, nodes in the vicinity of a disputed transaction have no common paths with the larger graph, resulting in a disjoint subgraph.
+Fraud is less likely in the latter case, because a fraudster would likely have interacted with multiple clients that are part of a cluster sharing common merchants.

 The list of client names who reported disputed transactions can be listed as follows: